hollan2/capstone_project/Isle of Trust/public/markdown/level0.md

 ~This is the selected player sidebar.
 ~You can see how many resources they have, how many times they've cooperated, and so on.
 ~If you scroll down to the bottom, you can view a log of all the moves made by that player.
-~Lastly, if you get stuck and would like a quck summary of how the game works, you can find it in the NavBar under "How To Play".
+~Lastly, if you get stuck and would like a quick summary of how the game works, you can find it in the NavBar under "How To Play".
 ~Congratulations on finishing Level 0!
 Play a few rounds to get used to the buttons.